Yizzii/fishbot/README.md

   - run `pip install -r requirements.txt`
   - edit the .env file with your username and config paths
   - Run `python main.py` inside of the project directory.
-  - Run `bind f1 yizzibotmessage` in cs2 console
+  - Run `bind f1 exec yizzibotmessage` in cs2 console

 ## Commands
     "!fish - Cast your line to catch a fish.",